sw1zpwr/whitebit-api/README.md

 ## Info

-1. The API docks supports `private` and `public` methods
+1. WhiteBIT API supports `private` and `public` methods.
-2. API versions: `V1`, `V2`, `V4`
+2. Available API versions: `V1`, `V2`, `V4`.
-3. For public endpoints please use this information:
+3. Using **Public endpoints**:
     1. Public endpoints are cached.
-(Time of caching you can see in the doc)
+You can find specific cache refresh interval for each particular request in API documentation.
-    2. Use HTTP method `GET` when making a request
+    2. Use HTTP method `GET` when making a request.
     3. Use `query string` if you need to send additional data.
-4. Private endpoints:
+4. Using **Private endpoints**:
-    1. For making a private API calls:
+    1. For making private API calls:
-        1. Please goto your personal cabinet on exchange
+        1. Please go to your personal cabinet on whitebit.com.
-        2. Click on API keys tab
+        2. Click on the API keys tab.
-        3. Choose what kind of keys do you need to generate for different API calls
+        3. Select appropriate configuration tab for your API keys.
+Different API keys allow access to different API calls.
-        4. Generate keys and turn them on
+        4. Generate API keys and toggle activation switcher to "Activated".
-    2. Auth request must send with `POST` method and should include:
+    2. Auth request should be using `POST` method and should include:
         1. Body data - **JSON** that includes:
             1. **'request'** - request path without domain name.
-Example: `'/api/v4/trade-account/balance'`
+Example: `'/api/v4/trade-account/balance'`.
-            2. **'nonce'** - is a number that is always **higher** than the previous request nonce number.
-Example: `'1594297865'` or you can use `time()` function of your language that returns current timestamp.
+            2. **'nonce'** - a number that is always **higher** than the previous request nonce number.
+Example: `'1594297865'`.
+A good trick to create the nonce is to use the unix timestamp in milliseconds.
+This way you'll always get an incrementing number, just be careful to not send two API calls at the same time or they will have the same nonce.
             3. **params of request** - Example: `'ticker': 'BTC'`
         2. Headers:
             1. `'Content-type': 'application/json'`
             2. `'X-TXC-APIKEY': api_key` - where api_key is your public WhiteBit API key
             3. `'X-TXC-PAYLOAD': payload'` - where payload is base64-encoded body data
             4. `'X-TXC-SIGNATURE': signature` - where signature is `hex(HMAC_SHA512(base64(payload), key=api_secret))`
-    3. For creating your first requests - you can use [API Quick start helper](https://github.com/whitebit-exchange/api-quickstart) library.
-It supports such languages like:
+    3. To help you get started with our API, we've created [API Quick start helper](https://github.com/whitebit-exchange/api-quickstart) library.
+It supports the following languages:
         1. ``Go``
         2. ``NodeJS``
         3. ``Python``